Hard, untreated water containing high concentrations of minerals can cause damage to your plumbing and fixtures.

 Magnetic water softener units sit on the water pipe, taking up less space than other models.
 They do not need access to the water but will need to use electricity.

-Instead of using salt or crystallization, magnetic water softeners use electromagnetic coils to remove the positive charge of the hard elements in water, neutralizing them.
+Instead of using salt or crystallization, magnetic water softeners use electromagnetic coils to remove the positive charge of the hard minerals in water, neutralizing them.

-A typical water softener system has several essential elements to operate effectively.
+A typical water softener system has several essential minerals to operate effectively.
 For this example, we will use the standard salt-based style.

 A salt-based unit contains three main components for its operation.
 These include: